alibaba/hooks/packages/hooks/src/useHover/index.en-US.md

 <Tag lang="en-US" tags="ssr"></Tag>

-Monitor whether the DOM element has a mouse hover.
+A hook that tracks whether the element is being hovered.

 ## Examples